 The next part is a bit technical, but hopefully, it will shed some light on the capabilities of the 5 main water treatment methods: filtering, UV-light, chemical treatment, heat, and ultrafiltration.
 What do they remove?
 And under which circumstances do they work?

 |Ultra filtration (0.02)||yes||yes||yes||yes||yes||only with active carbon|

 Most water filters these days have a hollow fiber membrane water filter.
-Hundreds of small straws bundled together to create a filter.
-A water filter needs a pore size of minimum 2 microns to remove bacteria and protozoa.
+Hundreds of small straws are bundled together to create a filter.
+A water filter needs a pore size with a minimum of 2 microns to remove bacteria and protozoa.
 If the pore size is bigger, bacteria can slip through.
 Water filters are effective in both clear and highly turbid water.
-Water filters however do not protect against viruses.
+Water filters, however, do not protect against viruses.

-Water purification methods such as UV light, water purification tablets or simply boiling the water all inactivate bacteria, protozoa and viruses.
+Water purification methods such as UV light, water purification tablets or simply boiling the water all inactivate bacteria, protozoa, and viruses.
 But these water purification methods all have one thing in common.
 It doesn’t remove anything from the water.
-If the water has a brown color, or contains silt it will still be brown and contains the silt after purification.
-When looking in more detail to what water purifiers are capable of, you will see some flaws.
+If the water has brown color or contains silt it will still be brown and contains the silt after purification.
+When looking in more detail into what water purifiers are capable of, you will see some flaws.
 They do not always protect against all protozoa and parasites.

 Water purification: chemical treatment

 Water purification tablets or drops have been used for decades.
 They do not always provide 100% protection against all protozoa (cryptosporidium) or larger parasites (worms).
 Water purification tablets are less effective in cloudy water.
 For backcountry use, it is recommended to use ‘clear’ water or pre-filter the water before using them.
 Most tablets require a waiting period, usually 30 minutes but up to 4 hours.

 Ultraviolet light treatments are effective against bacteria, protozoa, and viruses.
 And unlike most chemicals, they don’t give a particular taste to the water.